 Why do insurance companies commit bad-faith claims handling?

 Lack of effective training is another problem that can lead to wrongful denial or delay of benefits.
-Because of this, many adjusters take a mechanistic approach in their evaluations, focusing on certain potentially irrelevant aspects, such as the severity of the accident, the extent of medical treatment received, or the injured person’s perceived credibility, rather than taking a holistic view of the situation.
+Many adjusters take a mechanistic approach in their evaluations, focusing on certain potentially irrelevant aspects, such as the severity of the accident, the extent of medical treatment received, or the injured person’s perceived credibility, rather than taking a holistic view of the situation.
 This can lead to dramatic undervaluation or outright denial of a claim that the company should pay.

 What are the potential remedies?

 Bad-faith litigation is how people can hold their insurance companies responsible for their actions.
 Interestingly, Colorado only allows first-party bad-faith lawsuits.
-Hence, usually you can only sue your own insurance company.
-Unfortunately you can’t sue the insurance company of the person who hit you and is refusing to pay for your injuries.
+Usually, you can only sue your own insurance company.
+Unfortunately, you can’t sue the insurance company of the person who hit you and is refusing to pay for your injuries.

 There are situations in which a plaintiff can enter into an agreement with the person they’re suing and acquire the ability to file a bad-faith lawsuit against the defendant’s insurance.
 This is what’s known as a Bashor Agreement and can be an effective tool for third parties to use in holding liability carriers accountable.

-Finally, if your insurance company drops the ball on your claim, consider consulting with an experienced plaintiff attorney.
+Finally, if your insurance company drops the ball on your claim, consider consulting with an experienced insurance bad faith attorney.
 See if you have legal recourse.